How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

 Well, due to the Faroes working her magic (my way of saying providing us with less than desirable weather), we skipped out on Skúvoy and axed the long day trip to Nólsoy.

-This left us with an entire day in Tórshavn and we ended up throwing Kirkjubøur back onto our itinerary.
-We didn’t do this trip by foot as the weather truly was horrendous, but rather by car.
+This left us with an entire day in Tórshavn, and we ended up throwing Kirkjubøur back onto our itinerary.
+We didn’t do this trip on foot as the weather truly was horrendous, but rather by car.

 Our last adventure in the Faroe Islands, and one that I am so happy we got to experience.
 Visiting Kirkjubøur is an absolute must for anyone visiting the islands.